ryohlan/next-ts-template/README.md

 export default Layout
 ```

-## Add Parametarized routing
+## Add Parameterized routing

-We often need a parametarized routing.
+We often need a Parameterized routing.
 But Next.js has no smart way.
 So, we can create it easily by using cli.

 For example, if you need `/users/:user_id`, you input following argument: